samuellea/fend-nc-news/README.md

 ### Heroku

-The back end API for this project is hosted on Heroku: [INSERT LINK HERE]
+The back end API for this project is hosted on Heroku: https://bend-nc-news.herokuapp.com/

 ### Github